djalbat/the-occam-user-manual/content/writing-with-highmark/markdown-style.md

 ...
 ```

-3. Laslly individual Markdown style files are only applied to the divisions of their correspondoing Markdown files.
+3. Laslly individual Markdown Style files are only applied to the divisions of their correspondoing Markdown files.
-For example there is a `cover.mds` Markdown style file in the `front-matter` directory.
+For example there is a `cover.mds` Markdown Style file in the `front-matter` directory.

 Properties outside of any rule, such as the `padding: 5vh` property above, are applied to all the elements in a divisions.
 On the other hand properties inside of rules are applied to their correspondoing Markdown elements.